Fukushima Castle: History

 Fukushima Castle first appears in history as Daibutsu Castle (大仏城, Daibutsu-jō, alternatively Osaragi-jō) when in 1413 Date Mochimune rebelled against the Ashikaga shogunate by barricading himself inside.
 The Date clan retained the castle as one of their southern strongholds throughout most of the Muromachi Period.
 During the time of Date Terumune and Date Harumune it was also called Suginome Castle (杉妻城, Suginome-jō).
 In 1592, Gamō Ujisato conquered the area with his capture of nearby Ōmori Castle and assigned it to his retainer, Kimura Yoshikiyo as the center of a 50,000 koku domain.
 The castle was then renamed Fukushima Castle, as this was regarded as a more auspicious name.
-In 1601 the Battle of Matsukawa took place on the plains outside the castle.
+In 1601 the Battle of Matsukawa between Date Masamune and Honjo Shigenaga took place on the plains outside the castle.